ari-language/ari/README.md

 The possible values of this type are `0`, `1`, `2`, which you can use to represent `small`, `medium`, `large`.
-This is a powerful concept, but this small example doesn't fit with the main goal of arie, to make things more accessible.
+This is a powerful concept, but this small example doesn't fit with the main goal of ari, to make things more accessible.

 ...this is exactly where algebraic expressions & labels come in!
 You